ItsXrgon/multi-unit-converter/README.md

 setUnitElectricCurrent(electricCurrent) // Sets the specified unit of electric current (SI unit if unspecified)

 setUnitSpoon(spoon) // Sets the specified unit of spoon (SI unit if unspecified)

-setUnitCurrency(currency) // Sets the specified currency (USD if unspecified)
 ```

 ## Current list of available units and their aliases: